-The reporting criteria applies to all Performance Commitments ("PCs") independently assured under ISAE 3000.
+The Reporting Criteria applies to all Performance Commitments ('PCs'), including those independently assured under ISAE3000.

-It outlines the approach that Thames Water has adopted to prepare the subject matter information as reported in Tables 3A, 3B and 3E in 'Section 3 - Performance summary' of Thames Water's Annual Performance Report 2022/23 ("APR").
+It outlines the approach that Thames Water has adopted to prepare the subject matter information as reported in Tables 3A, and 3B in 'Section 3 - Performance summary' of Thames Water's Annual Performance Report 2023/24 ('APR').